ohbarye/review-waiting-list-bot/README.md

 ### GITHUB_ORGANIZATION (optional)

 GitHub organization name.

 Setting this will force the PR's to be scoped to the GitHub organization with that name.

 ## Deployment

-If you want to deploy to Heroku, just click following button.
+If you want to deploy to Heroku, just click the following button.

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)